robin-koppelhuber/Bachelor-Thesis-SML/README.md

   - we assume that all models were fine-tuned from a shared pre-trained model to avoid the permutation invariance problem
   - For now we also assume similar hyperparameter & regularization to avoid e.g. magnitude conflicts
   - We assume that we have access to full fine-tuned task vectors, not just LoRAs, to avoid the 'different subspaces' problem when merging different LoRAs (Anisotropic vs. Isotropic)
+  - **Task vectors with different classification head sizes** (due to different num_labels) are zero-padded to match the maximum size before merging, preserving all fine-tuned weights while allowing merging across tasks.
 - These assumptions are necessary to have linear mode connectivity
 - If we would drop the "optimize for given preference" requirement we would have access to a way bigger set of methods